Tap Tap Revenge: Reception

 By July 31, 2008, 20 days after its initial release, the game approached 1 million downloads.
 The total installed iPhone OS 2.0 user base was 5-6 million.
 Tapulous also announced that they were in talks with Indie and major musicians to release purchasable sequels for the game.
 In December, Apple announced that the game was the second-most downloaded free application of the year from their App Store, and the most downloaded free game.
 In April 2009, internet marketing research company comScore announced the results of a study which claimed 1 in 3 U.S. iPhone OS users had downloaded the game, and that it was the most popular application for the iPhone and iPod Touch.

 As part of the 2nd generation iPod Touch advertising campaign, Apple featured Tap Tap Revenge in print and television ads with the headline "The funnest iPod ever.".

+Sequels and spin-offs

 The game spawned three direct sequels, Tap Tap Revenge 2, Tap Tap Revenge 3, and Tap Tap Revenge 4, as well as a set of spin-offs and artist-centric video games.
 The digital distribution of the Tap Tap series has over 15 million combined downloads.

+Tap Tap Revenge 2

+On March 3, 2009, Tap Tap Revenge 2 was released.
+It became the most-downloaded free application on the App Store only three days after its release, and reached half a million downloads over that period.

+Tap Tap Dance

+Tap Tap Dance was released in December 2008, featuring electronic music from artists such as Daft Punk, Justice, Digitalism, and The Chemical Brothers.
+It was first to feature the rewritten OpenGL-based game engine that powered all subsequent games in the series, and introduced features such as special boss tracks for certain songs with custom visuals, along with core features like tap and hold notes.
+It was well-received critically, winning IGN's Best Music Game of 2008.